What is non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma (NHL) is a type of cancer that grows in the white blood cells of the lymph system, called lymphocytes.
 The lymph system is a part of the immune system, which normally helps fight infection and disease in the body.
 The other main type of lymphoma is Hodgkin lymphoma.

-Non-Hodgkin lymphoma can grow in lymph tissue anywhere in the body, including the lymph nodes, bone marrow, spleen, tonsils and thymus.
+Non-Hodgkin lymphoma can grow in lymph tissue anywhere in the body, including the lymph nodes, bone marrow, spleen, tonsils, thymus and rarely in other tissues.

 While NHL is more common in adults, children can also get it.
 There are three main kinds of NHL that affect children:

-Mature B-cell non-Hodgkin lymphoma: This group of lymphomas includes the most common type of NHL, diffuse large B-cell lymphoma.
+• Mature B-cell non-Hodgkin lymphoma: This group of lymphomas includes the most common types of NHL, Burkitt lymphoma, and diffuse large B-cell lymphoma.
 They can grow and spread quickly.

 There are several other types of NHL, but these are not very common in children.